Instagram Addiction; Introduction

 I’ve been thinking about Instagram and how much I love it.
-A bit too much tbh.
+About how I might have an Instagram addiction that needs managing.
+Sometimes I love it a bit too much tbh.
 I currently laugh in the face of my 30 minute time reminder and dread to think how many minutes I’ve clocked up in total over my three months using Instagram.

 Just before I really get going…..I have talked a bit about addiction.
 I’m conscious that there are far more severe and serious addictions out there and I feel lucky to be talking about something so mild.
-I decided to share as even something so mild and so simple still impacts on your life.
-I can also see how the strategy I’m going to use could help parents and children in similar situations with social media and computer games.
+However even mild addictions can impact significantly on your life; so here I am writing this post.
+Hopefully my strategy will help somebody in a similar situation with social media or perhaps computer games.
 Obviously more serious addictions require professional help which can be accessed via your G.P.

-Back to my introduction…..
-Instagram offers many positives and I would (at the moment) rather be on it, than gawping at something on the television, that doesn’t really interest me.
+Instagram offers many positives and I would (at the moment) rather be on it, than zoning out in front of the TV.
 But equally I don’t want it to be all I do in my free time.
 Nor do I want it to be something I feel I need to sneak off to do (😳😬) or even start the day with 🤦🏻♀️🤦🏻♀️🤦🏻♀️.

 I don’t want to leave, but I can see it could becoming one of those things which I quit for self preservation…. if I don’t regulate my usage.
 I feel like this would be a shame as I learn from it, laugh a lot and (which is a complete surprise to me) feel like I’ve made some new friends.
 It’s a different friendship from the friends you see day to day, face to face, but it’s still friendship and you still look out for people.

 So that is why I’ve been thinking about how I can regulate my usage.
 My first step towards change is telling you and telling my husband that I’m regulating my usage.
 I would say I am a very honest person, so I won’t want to cheat on what I have said I’m doing.